 Outplacement isn’t just for people in senior roles who have lost their job in a restructure.
 Employees at all levels and grades can benefit from career transition services after redundancy.

-Our coaches have a track record of assisting a range of individuals, from recent graduates and award workers to industry specific professionals and senior managers.
-We work with clients in the private, public and not-for-profit sectors, delivering high volume projects through to one-off redundancies.
+Expert consultants can assist a range of individuals, from recent graduates and award workers to industry specific professionals and senior managers.
+They work with clients in the private, public and not-for-profit sectors, delivering high volume projects through to one-off redundancies.

-We also offer specialist services for executives and employees considering retirement.
+There are also specialist services for executives and employees considering retirement.

-No. We assist individuals in achieving success in their career transition.
+No. Outplacement supports individuals to navigate the employment market and achieve a successful career transition.
 Recruiters search, identify and hire candidates to fill specific job openings.
 We do however provide access to HR and recruitment contacts.